ShresthaBK/DataAnalytics/README.md

 End-to-End Data Warehousing → Analytics

-This repository focuses on the analytics portion of the project: Data Warehouse Project .
-It implements a pipeline that ingests raw data, constructs a structured data warehouse across layered schemas (Bronze → Silver → Gold), performs analytical transformations, and prepares the data for visualization or dashboards.
+This repository focuses on the analytics portion of the project: Data Warehouse Project - (https://github.com/ShresthaBK/DataWarehouse)
+.
+It implements a pipeline that ingests gold data layer, c, performs analytical transformations, and prepares the data for visualization or dashboards.
 The project is optimized for PostgreSQL.

 🧭 Project Overview